British Flowers Week 2024 - Garden Museum

 This year’s floral designers are Debrah J Flowers, Hamish Powell, LUNARIA, Milli Proust of Alma Proust Studio and Swallows & Damsons, and they have been chosen to represent the diverse range of styles blossoming in floral design across the country.

-The theme of the installations is Reimagine, inspired by our upcoming exhibition Gardening Bohemia: Bloomsbury Women Outdoors, which will show concurrently with British Flowers Week.
+The theme of the installations is Reimagine, inspired by our current exhibition Gardening Bohemia: Bloomsbury Women Outdoors.

 Dates